jetbrains-academy/sql-course/Lesson5/task4/task.md

 GROUP BY S.id

 -- Let's imagine that there is a nullable column "cargo_id" in the Flight table.
-Its value is NULL if there was no -- cargo on the flight, and not null otherwise.
-The query below is wrong, because COUNT will skip flights with no cargo.
+Its value is NULL if there was no -- cargo on the flight, and not NULL otherwise.
+The query below is not correct, because COUNT will skip flights with no cargo.
 -- It will return 0 for spacecrafts with no flights, but it may return wrong value and even 0 for spacecrafts which -- did perform flights but did not carry any cargo.
 SELECT S.id, COUNT(F.cargo_id)